POLICIES, PROCEDURES, & GUIDELINES

 - Background check performed on all non-student participants age 18 or older, including third-party instructors.
 A valid state-issued ID may be requested to verify identity.

-- A minimum of two unrelated adults assigned to each class.
+- A minimum of two unrelated adults assigned to each class in grades 6th grade and under.

 - Members and visitors must wear ID badge while in attending on class days. $1.00 replacement fee for lost badges.